AdrianSuliga/Simple_Games/Guess_a_number/README.md

 # Guessing game

-In this game you are trying to guess a number from given array of natural numbers.
+In this game you are trying to guess a number from an array of natural numbers.
 After each guess computer can give you 3 types of feedback:

 1) This number is too big,